From Voids to Clusters: Mergers and Evolutionary Pathways of Star-Forming and Quenched Low-Mass Galaxies: Results

-The multi-phase interstellar medium (ISM) star formation and pressurization are treated following the \citep{springel2003cosmological} model in TNG simulations.
-Specifically, gas above a star formation density threshold of \(n > 0.1 \, \mathrm{cm}^{-3}\) forms stars stochastically following the empirically defined Kennicutt-Schmidt relation and assuming a Chabrier \citep{chabrier2003galactic} initial mass function.
-The gas cell number density is calculated as the average of all gas cells located within the half-mass radius of each galaxy, as shown in Figure 2(e).
+The gas cell number density is calculated as the average of all gas cells located within twice the half-mass radius of each galaxy, as shown in Figure \ref{fig:stellar_mass_2comparison} (d).
 The figure reveals that star-forming galaxies in both voids and clusters exhibit higher gas cell number densities ($n$) than their quenched counterparts across all stellar mass bins, with a positive correlation between gas number density and stellar mass.
 This trend is also observed for quenched galaxies in clusters; however, the correlation is weaker for quenched galaxies in voids.
 Furthermore, within the stellar mass range $10^{8.5}-10^{9.5} \, M_\odot$, star-forming galaxies in clusters have slightly higher gas cell number densities than their counterparts in voids.
 Quenched void galaxies exhibit slightly higher gas cell number densities in this range than quenched cluster galaxies.
 However, this trend reverses for quenched galaxies at higher stellar masses.
-In contrast, kinetic feedback generally occurs when the black hole is in a low-accretion state, driving powerful jets that displace gas from the galaxy center \citep{weinberger2016simulating, pillepich2018simulating, li2020correlations}.
-According to \citep{weinberger2018supermassive}, black holes with masses up to about \(10^{8.5} \, M_\odot\) are most effective in the thermal mode, where energy is primarily released as heat, preventing gas from cooling and condensing into stars.
-This gradual heating process suppresses star formation.
+The multi-phase interstellar medium (ISM) star formation and pressurization are treated following the \citep{springel2003cosmological} model in TNG simulations.
+Specifically, gas above a star formation density threshold of \(n > 0.1 \, \mathrm{cm}^{-3}\) forms stars stochastically following the empirically defined Kennicutt-Schmidt relation and assuming a Chabrier \citep{chabrier2003galactic} initial mass function.